jokasta29/Guessing-Game/README.md

-# Guessing Game
+# Guessing Game in Java ☕

-Welcome to my second coding project on GitHub!
-This is a simple number guessing game developed in Java, designed to help me further explore programming concepts.
+Welcome to my coding project on GitHub!
+This is a simple number guessing game developed in Java ☕, designed to help me further explore programming concepts.
 Although it's a basic project, it demonstrates my ability to create interactive applications and showcases my commitment to continuous learning.

 ## Project Description